DylanMeeus/springboot_jwt_blog/_posts/2015-10-02-how-to-get-from-0-to-10000-customers-with-b2b-app-marketplaces.markdown

 Often, the hardest part of starting a company isn’t building product or innovating on technology—it’s acquiring customers.
 Building sales and marketing teams is particularly tough for engineering-focused founders.

-{% include tweet_quote.html quote_text="Often, the hardest part of starting a company isn’t building product or innovating on technology—it’s acquiring customers." %}
+{% include tweet_quote.html quote_text="Often, the hardest part of starting a company isn’t building product—it’s acquiring customers." %}

 What’s most awesome about acquiring customers via apps marketplaces is that it turns the process of customer acquisition into a process of improving the product.
 As you add single sign-on and deeper integrations, you add and deepen your product’s functionality as the same time as you improve your product’s app store acquisition.